The Resilient Child

 © 2014 Maureen Healy

-Maureen Dawn Healy is an award-winning author, speaker, and professional working with parents and their highly sensitive children.
+Maureen Healy is an award-winning author, speaker, and professional working with parents and their highly sensitive children.
 She was a regular guest on Hank Azaria’s “The Fatherhood Project” this year and Yahoo Shine’s “Away We Grow” online.
 Her books, Growing Happy Kids and The Energetic Keys to Indigo Kids are available wherever books are sold.

 Rosabeth Kanter's article from NY Times (link)